juicedata/juicefs/docs/en/getting-started/for_distributed.md

 #### Strong data consistency guarantee

-JuiceFS provides a "close-to-open" consistency guarantee, which means that when two or more clients read and write the same file at the same time, the changes made by client A may not be immediately visible to client B. However, once the file is closed by client A, any client re-opened it afterwards is guaranteed to see the latest data, no matter it is on the same node with A or not.
+JuiceFS guarantees a "close-to-open" consistency, which means that when two or more clients read and write the same file at the same time, the changes made by client A may not be immediately visible to client B. Other client is guaranteed to see the latest data when they re-opens the file only if client A closes the file, no matter whether the file is on the same node with A or not.

 #### Increase cache size to improve performance

-Since Object Storage is a network-based storage service, it will inevitably encounter access latency.
-To solve this problem, JuiceFS provides and enables caching mechanism by default, i.e. allocating a part of local storage as a buffer layer between data and object storage, and caching data to local storage asynchronously when reading files, please refer to ["Cache"](../administration/cache_management.md) for more details.
+Since object storage is a network-based storage service, it will inevitably encounter access latency.
+To solve this problem, JuiceFS provides and enables caching mechanism by default, i.e. allocating a part of local storage as a buffer layer between data and object storage, and caching data asynchronously to local storage when reading files.
+Please refer to ["Cache"](../administration/cache_management.md) for more details.

-By default, JuiceFS will set 100GiB cache in `$HOME/.juicefs/cache` or `/var/jfsCache` directory.
-Setting a larger cache space on a faster SSD can effectively improve JuiceFS's read and write performance.
+JuiceFS will set 100GiB cache in `$HOME/.juicefs/cache` or `/var/jfsCache` directory by default.
+Setting a larger cache space on a faster SSD can effectively improve read and write performance of JuiceFS even more .

 You can use `--cache-dir` to adjust the location of the cache directory and `--cache-size` to adjust the size of the cache space, e.g.: